Shazzan: Voice cast

+Production

+After the success of Space Ghost, CBS' head of daytime programming, Fred Silverman, commissioned Hanna-Barbera to develop three new action-adventure series in the same vein for the 1967–68 fall schedule consisting of The Herculoids, Shazzan, and Moby Dick and Mighty Mightor.
+Speaking on the show several years later, Silverman lauded the creativity and artistry on display in the series while also noting the story problems that came from Shazzan's lack of weaknesses which coupled with high production costs resulted in the series being labeled a disappointment.

 List of episodes

 Each half-hour episode consists of two 11-minute cartoons.

 Other appearances

 Shazzan has appeared on an episode of Harvey Birdman, Attorney at Law voiced by Maurice LaMarche.
 In the episode "Mufti Trouble," he had a long-standing rivalry with Mentok the Mindtaker.
 Chuck and Nancy also appeared in the episode.

 Shazzan appeared in "The Final Encounter", an episode of Space Ghost.
 It was last episode of the six part "The Council of Doom".
 Space Ghost falls in a trap that transports him to the dimension of Shazzan.
 Shazzan helps him defeat the Sultan of Flame and transports him back to his own dimension.

-A satirized version of Shazzan named Shazzang! appeared as an animated short as part of Robert Smigel's "TV Funhouse" feature on the late night sketch comedy series Saturday Night Live, on the May 14, 2005 episode.
+A satirized version of Shazzan named Shazzang! appeared as an animated short as part of Robert Smigel's Saturday TV Funhouse feature on the late night sketch comedy series Saturday Night Live, on the May 14, 2005 episode.
 The parody depicted the genie Shazzang quickly defeating the villain, but then maiming and executing the villain in an increasingly sadistic fashion, to the horror of Chuck, Nancy, and Kaboobie, eventually babbling about having to "please his dad".
 It is shown on the DVD version of the SNL special "The Best of TV Funhouse".

 Shazzan appears in Jellystone! voiced by Fajer Al-Kaisi.
 This version is shown to be at normal size and is a love interest for Mildew Wolf.
 Shazzan does many vendor jobs and is often working as a ticket seller at the Jellystone Theatre.
 He mentions Kaboobie in the season 2 episode "Lady Danjjer: Is It Wrong to Long for Kabong?" where he gives a shoutout to him at the time when Shazzan was promoting his gourmet ice cream.